-On this page, you will find a listing of wine vintages and a wine vintage chart.
-Vintage wine is a complex topic, but Colonial Spirits of Acton is here to help.
-We break down some of the major wine producing countries and regions and then offer a wine vintages chart with ratings and scores for different countries and years.
+When it comes to wine, Colonial Spirits of Acton is here to help.
+We break down some of the major wine producing countries and regions below.
 Colonial Spirits is also proud to host many wine tastings where vintage wines are featured.
-Join us at one of our weekly wine tasting events.
+Would you like to learn more?
+Join us at one of our wine tasting events.

 Bordeaux : (bohr-DOH) is a region in the south west of France from which many wine enthusiasts believe the world’s greatest wine is produced.
 The wonderful wines produced there have been sought after by wine connoisseurs today, as well as the ancient Romans over 2000 years ago.
 Today, well over one half billion bottles are corked there each year.

 Rhône : (ROHN) A region of France named after the Rhône river which flows through it.
 The region is found between 2 major cities, Vienne to the north, and Avignon to the south.
 Following the river for approximately 120 miles, the Rhône region has beautiful, hillside vineyards that produce wonderful Syrah- and Grenache-based wines.

 Burgundy (or Bourgogne) : (BER-gun-dee) Even someone who has never tasted a wine before knows that Burgundy produces amazing wines.
 Burgundy is located southeast of Paris.
 It is divided up into five major regions: Chablis, Côte d’Or, Côte Chalonnaise, the Mâconnais, and Beaujolais.
 The region produces many different types of wine, but most predominantly uses 3 types of grapes.
 Chardonnay and aligoté (used for Kir) for the white wines, and Gamay and Pinot Noir for the red wines.
 A Burgundy Chardonnay or Pinot Noir is always a great choice to drink.